Jerkbaits vs. Minnow Lures: Understanding Key Differences for Effective Fishing

 Use Minnow Lures When:

-• Water is warmer than 60°F (spring through fall)
+• Water temperature exceeds 60°F (spring through fall)

-• You want to fish fast and cover ground
+• You need to fish swiftly and cover more ground

 Use Jerkbaits When: